-This Compensation Discussion and Analysis ("CD&A") discusses the compensation philosophy, policies and principles underlying our executive compensation decisions for 2020.
+This Compensation Discussion and Analysis ("CD&A") discusses the compensation philosophy, policies and principles underlying our executive compensation decisions for 2021.
 This section discusses the material components of the executive compensation program offered to our named executive officers, or NEOs, identified below.
-As of December 31, 2020, these NEOs were:
+As of December 31, 2021, these NEOs were:

-- Adrian Rawcliffe, Chief Executive Officer; - Gavin Wood, Chief Financial Officer (from April 1, 2020); - William Bertrand, Chief Operating Officer; - Helen Tayton-Martin, Chief Business Officer; - John Lunger, Chief Patient Supply Officer; and - Michael Garone, Interim Chief Financial Officer (up to March 31, 2020)
+- · Adrian Rawcliffe, Chief Executive Officer; - · Gavin Wood, Chief Financial Officer; - · William Bertrand, Chief Operating Officer; - · Helen Tayton-Martin, Chief Business Officer; and - John Lunger, Chief Patient Supply Officer.